Support for Care Leavers at La Trobe

 A variety of financial support mechanisms are in place to assist you from La Trobe and from other organisations:

-- In 2017, the Care Leaver Bursary is available to commencing undergraduate domestic students who spent time in formal out-of-home care.
+- The La Trobe Care Leaver Bursary is available to commencing undergraduate domestic students who spent time in formal out-of-home care.

 - The La Trobe Access Scholarship is offered to a number of students who can demonstrate financial hardship and/or educational disadvantage.
 The application process enables you to advise us that you spent time in formal out-of-home care.